abmu/network-pong/README.md

 ## Notes

-Ensure that the server and client are running on machines that can communicate with each other over the specified IP address and port
+Ensure that the server and client are running on machines that can communicate with each other over the specified IP address and port using UDP.

 The server should always be started before the clients.
 A game will only start when two clients join, and ends when either client leaves (or the server is closed).